Frequently Asked Questions (FAQs)

 The TrainBoss™ Defect Detector requires 7 to 9 Volts AC or 9 to 12 Volts DC, and will draw up to 250 mA.

-You will need to provide a power source of the correct type (AC or DC) and voltage, with at least the current capacity shown.
-For example, the Radio Shack 9V/300mA AC Adapter (#273-314) works well for either Track Scale as it provides the correct voltage and more current (300 mA) than either scale requires.
+You will need to provide a power source of the correct type (AC or DC) and voltage, with at least the current capacity above.
+For example, the Radio Shack Universal AC Adapter (#273-1121) works well.
 Simply clip off the modular connector plug and separate and strip the wires.
+You will need to adjust it to 9 VDC before connecting it.

 Warning: Do not exceed 9 Volts AC or 12 Volts DC as this will damage the Defect Detector circuit board.